BoyBaykiller/IDKEngine/Readme.md

 ### 3.0 Frustum Culling

 Frustum culling is the process of identifying objects outside a camera frustum and then avoiding unnecessary computations for them.
-I find the following implementation to be quite elegant and low overhead because it fits perfectly into the whole GPU driven rendering thing.
+The following implementation fits perfectly into the whole GPU driven rendering thing.

 The ingredients needed to get started are:
 - A projection + view matrix